CyrusBiotechnology/gce-docker/README.md

 The scripts in this folder create, connect and destroy to a new virtual machine ruinning in google compute engine.
+The scripts implement five commands(init, up, ssh, stop, destroy) that resemble vagrant's behavior.

 Prerequisites: